Qianku: History

 As early as the Qianyou period of the Hou Han Dynasty (948-950 AD), the king of Wuyue Qian Hongchu once set up a coffer here to levy local taxes on tea, salt, cotton, and silk.
 In the early years of the Republic of China, the Qianku District was established, and it was originally called "Qianku".

 In 2019, Qianku Town covers an area of 62.89 square kilometers, governs 6 communities, 7 districts, and 47 administrative villages.

-Manichean traditions

-Qianku was an ancient center of Manichaeism and is quite close to Cao'an the last surviving temple and to this day continues to have some remnant traditions on the 1st and 15th days of the lunar month many locals do the following: